SpesRobotics/webots-academy-example/README.md

 - a world file under `worlds/`
 - one or more controllers under `controllers/`
 - a root `README.md` that explains the lesson to students
-- a `webots.yaml` file that describes how the simulation should start

 You are expected to build your own simulation and your own controllers.
 This repository is only a reference layout.